kevinwlu/iot/lesson1/README.md

 ### 4. Click OK and click Yes for "Would you like to reboot now?"

 ## Lab 1C: Startup Mailer
-* The following steps that require the internet access are necessary only if the IP address of Raspberry Pi is unknown
+* The following steps require the internet access
+* The starup mailer is useful when the IP address of Raspberry Pi is dynamic, e.g., the public or enterprise Wi-Fi network
+* The IP address is usually static, e.g., the personal Wi-Fi network or cellular personal hotspot

 ### 1. Enable Google 2-Step Verification and generate a Google App 16-letter password